dtumad/VCV-io/README.md

 * A denotational semantics (`evalDist`) for assigning probability distributions to probabilistic computations, and tools for reasoning about the probabilities of particular outputs or events (`probOutput`/`probEvent`)
 * An operational semantics (`simulate`) for implementing/simulating the behavior of a computation's oracles, including implementations of random oracles, query logging, reductions, etc.

-It also aims to provide definitions for cryptographic primitives such as symmetric/asymmetric encryption, (ring) signatures, $\Sigma$-protocols, hashing algorithms, etc.
+It also provides definitions for cryptographic primitives such as symmetric/asymmetric encryption, (ring) signatures, $\Sigma$-protocols, hashing algorithms, etc.

 The project can be installed and built by running: